saifuddinvegans/DocumentationTest/Documemntion/notification-token.md

 **Add new notification token**
 ----
-  Returns json data about success message to OTP sent or error.
+  Returns json data about success message as status true or false.

 * **URL**